 Every fitness tribe has its own special benefits, but when it comes to increasing life span, scientists are pointing to one type of exercise in particular: running.
 Yep, love it or hate it, various studies have found that runners live about three years longer than non-runners, the New York Times reports.

-One of the studies, which was recently published in Progress in Cardiovascular Disease, found that running lowered the risk of a premature death by a whopping 40 percent.
+One of the studies, published in Progress in Cardiovascular Disease, found that running lowered the risk of a premature death by a whopping 40 percent.
 Wondering exactly how much treadmill time you have to log for it to count?
 Good news: As little as five minutes a day has been linked to greater longevity.

 As little as five minutes a day has been linked to greater longevity.